ujr/jot/README.md

 dash below a vowel (the *iota subscriptum*).
 To jot something down is to quickly take notes, and the jotter is the notebook or scratch pad where you do it.

+Note that the features are hardly more than is provided by a simple macro processor like [m1](doc/m1.md), but jot is more convenient and tailored to static site generation.

 Lua is copyright © 1994–2021 Lua.org, PUC-Rio.
 MIT license.
 Pikchr is copyright © 2020 by D. Richard Hipp.
 Zero-clause BSD license.